SsuJ-Chang/code_now/README.md

 ## Project Overview

 **CODE NOW** is a real-time collaborative code editor designed to provide a platform where multiple users can simultaneously edit code.
+You can access it via this link: [https://codenow.rj-tw.com/](https://codenow.rj-tw.com/).
 It supports both JavaScript and Python, and instantly synchronizes all participants' code changes, cursor positions, and selection ranges, offering a seamless collaborative experience.

 ## Key Features